Analysis | The GameStop stock situation isn’t about populism. It’s about whether the market is ‘real.’

 So when the GameStop story began to catch the media’s attention, I sought the advice of experts.
 How normal was all this?
 And did it matter if a stock was wildly mispriced?

 The overwhelming answer was that all of this had happened before, in varying configurations and with different valences.
 Short squeezes — the technical name for when the price of a stock goes up, hurting those who bet against the stock — had happened in the past.
 Prominent examples, like that of Volkswagen in 2008, are taught in econ courses.
 And prices changing in response to signals sent by prominent investors certainly wasn’t new.
-Gill convincing posters on r/wallstreetbets to invest in GameStop isn’t materially different from Warren Buffett saying that he likes a stock, with individual investors taking that as a signal to buy.
+Gill convincing posters on Wallstreetbets to invest in GameStop isn’t materially different from Warren Buffett saying that he likes a stock, with individual investors taking that as a signal to buy.

 The issue that seemed to concern the more measured economists was that GameStop’s stock price appeared to be ballooning beyond the merits.
 For investors who think in terms of fundamentals, what was happening with GameStop’s stock was a slap in the face — anathema to “the point” of the market.
 On Friday, Sen. Elizabeth Warren (D-Mass.) penned a letter to the acting chair of the U.S. Securities and Exchange Commission, asking: “What steps will the SEC take to ensure that securities markets better reflect prices that are in line with the intrinsic and fundamental value of underlying companies?”

 There’s a problem with this line of thinking.
 There’s compelling academic literature that suggests fluctuations in stock price often have very little to do with underlying news.
 In 1988, three academics from MIT and Harvard found that only about one-third of fluctuations in stock returns can be traced to specific news about a stock or company.
 A reassessment of that paper in 2013 was even more critical.
-“It is (if anything) more difficult to tie major stock price movements to fundamental economic news in a way that’s sufficient to rationalize the size of the observed move,” wrote Bradford Cornell, the author of the 2013 paper and a professor at the University of California, Los Angeles.
+“It is (if anything) more difficult to tie major stock price movements to fundamental economic news in a way that’s sufficient to rationalize the size of the observed move,” wrote Bradford Cornell, the author of the 2013 paper and a professor at UCLA.

 But popular culture is rarely moved by academic papers.
 More viscerally, people observed the market going up — even as a pandemic killed hundreds of thousands and decimated the business landscape.
 A rational observer could find the market’s logic inscrutable: Why, for example, is Tesla valued more than big automakers that sell many more cars than Tesla?
 And so: If the market seems to be primed for gaming, why not get in on the fun of boosting GameStop, and make a pretty penny doing so?